Will Hemant Soren become Jharkhand CM?

 Ranchi, Dec 23: All eyes are on Hemant Soren, the working president of the Jharkhand Mukti Morcha (JMM), who is also one of the most favoured chief ministerial candidates in the state.

-As the opposition alliance touched majority mark, Rashtriya Janata Dal (RJD) leader Tejashwi Yadav has exuded confidence that the next chief minister of Jharkhand will be Hemant Soren.
+As the opposition alliance has touched majority mark, Rashtriya Janata Dal (RJD) leader Tejashwi Yadav has exuded confidence that the next chief minister of Jharkhand will be Hemant Soren.

 "There is going to be a clean sweep for Mahagathbandhan (grand alliance) in this election.
 We have fought elections under leadership of Hemant Soren.
-He is going to be the Chief Minister," Tejashwi said.
+He is going to be the chief minister," Tejashwi said.

 Jharkhand exit poll: Hemant Soren most preferred CM; Raghubar Das trails